usefulteam/easy_loading_button/README.md

   ),
   // Whether to animate the button width or not.
   useWidthAnimation: false,
-  // When useWidthAnimation is set to false, you might want to set the  parameter to true.
+  // Whether or not to force the loadingStateWidget to have equal dimension when useWidthAnimation is set to false.
+  // This is useful when you are using CircularProgressIndicator as the loadingStateWidget.
+  // This parameter will be ignored when useWidthAnimation value is true.
   useEqualLoadingStateWidgetDimension: true,
   // If you want a fullwidth size, set this to double.infinity
   width: 150.0,
   height: 40.0,
   borderRadius: 4.0,
+  // The elevation of the button.
+  // This will only be applied when the type parameter value is EasyButtonType.elevated
+  elevation: 0.0,
   // The gap between button and it's content.
-This will be ignored when the type is
+  // This parameter will be ignored when the type parameter value is EasyButtonType.elevated
   contentGap: 6.0,
+  // Color for the button.
+  // For [EasyButtonType.elevated]: This will be the background color.
+  // For [EasyButtonType.outlined]: This will be the border color.
+  // For [EasyButtonType.text]: This will be the text color.
   buttonColor: Colors.blueAccent,
   onPressed: () {},
 ),